 Wine pairing

 Preferably consume immediately.
-Leftovers can be stored in the refrigerator for up to 24 hours (the burrata will lose some creaminess).
+Leftovers can be stored in the refrigerator for a maximum of 24 hours (the burrata loses creaminess).
 The dough can be stored in the refrigerator for up to 24 hours or frozen.

 For a more digestible dough, let it rise in the refrigerator for 24 hours.
 Consume immediately to appreciate the creaminess of the burrata.
-If using fresh yeast, adjust the quantity accordingly.
+If using fresh yeast, replace the indicated amount.